About Us

 Tips, hyperlinks and hints: what are you studying this week?

 Welcome to this week’s blog post.
 Here’s our roundup of your feedback and snapshots from last week.
-There must be something within the air.
-“I’m re-analyzing Wind within the Willows,” says Kate King: I never fail to be enchanted by way of it as a countrywoman, gardener, and grower.
+There must be something in the air.
+“I’m re-analyzing Wind in the Willows,” says Kate King.
+I never fail to be enchanted by way of it as a countrywoman, gardener, and grower.
 Poor Mole – ‘Oh my oh my oh my’ – and his sardines on toast.
 But it’s so true that this time of year is magical and entrancing, and it’d be so clean to spend hours looking at bubbles in a river and the patterns of sunlight and willow leaves.
 It’s my Spring ebook – again.

 Meanwhile, Lars has been reading Spring by way of Ali Smith: